Tommy Walker (footballer, born 1915)

-Thomas Walker OBE (26 May 1915 – 11 January 1993) was a Scottish footballer, who played for Heart of Midlothian, Chelsea and the Scotland national team.
+Thomas Walker OBE (26 May 1915 – 11 January 1993) was a Scottish footballer, who played as an inside forward for Heart of Midlothian, Chelsea and the Scotland national team.
 He later managed Hearts and Raith Rovers before becoming a director of Hearts in his later years.
 Lauded for his Corinthian spirit and gentlemanly conduct, he is remembered as one of Hearts' all-time greats.
 Walker has been described as the most influential man ever to be associated with Heart of Midlothian.

-Player
+Playing career

 Heart of Midlothian

 Born in Livingston, West Lothian, Walker had originally harboured an ambition to become a Church of Scotland minister; however, his early footballing skills, which saw him recognised by Scotland at schoolboy level, ensured he was destined for a career on the pitch rather than in the pulpit.
 He played with local sides Berryburn Rangers, Livingston Violet and Broxburn Rangers before joining the Hearts ground staff aged 16 in February 1932.
 As Scottish clubs could not then officially sign players until the age of 17, Walker played junior football for Linlithgow Rose until his birthday in May.

-A talented and elegant inside-forward, Walker quickly earned a place in the Hearts first team, helping the side to victory in the 1933 Jubilee edition of the Rosebery Charity Cup, in a season in which they finished 3rd in the league.
+A talented and elegant inside forward, Walker quickly earned a place in the Hearts first team, helping the side to victory in the 1933 Jubilee edition of the Rosebery Charity Cup, in a season in which they finished 3rd in the league.
 He was a regular first team player by 1933–34 but despite some emphatic victories, inconsistent form limited Hearts to a sixth-place finish.

 In 1934–35, Arsenal expressed interest in signing Walker, and the potential £12,000 fee mooted would have been a world record.
 However, despite this interest and a later enquiry from Liverpool, Walker had by this stage become Hearts marquee player and the threat of a supporters boycott persuaded the Hearts board not to sell.

 However, despite scoring 192 league goals for Hearts and playing in sides boasting numerous internationals, such as Scots Dave McCulloch, Barney Battles, Andy Anderson and Alex Massie, Welshman Freddie Warren and Irishman Willie Reid, Walker was destined not to win a major honour as a player at Tynecastle.
 The closest Hearts came to success during his period there was a second place league finish in 1937–38.